cscheffler/kafka-demo/README.md

  * scripts for performance testing the kafka-python and pykafka client libraries
  * scripts for demoing a producer and balanced consumers

-You can watch the video here: https://www.youtube.com/watch?v=b8Cj5-LieH0
+You can watch the talk here: https://www.youtube.com/watch?v=b8Cj5-LieH0

 Dependencies